Pink Coloured Open litter box with a scoop on it

 11. Disposable Litter Boxes

-Disposable litter boxes are readily available to cat owners who do not wish to clean and attend regular checkups.
+Disposable litter boxes are readily available to cat owners who do not wish to clean and attend to regular maintenance.

-These boxes are usually created using recycled paper or cardboard material and are specifically intended for single use and disposal.
+These boxes are typically made from recycled paper or cardboard and are specifically designed for single use and disposal.

-Some boxes are designed to arrive with litter, which makes them perfect for use when traveling or bringing along, especially when you are a guest at a relative’s house or when you just want to have an additional litter box.
+Some boxes come pre-filled with litter, making them perfect for use when traveling or as an additional litter box, especially when you’re a guest at a relative’s house.

 Disposable Litter Box